 -emia: in the blood

 Hyperinsulinemia means too much insulin in the blood.
 Even more than hyperinsulinemia, I prefer the phrase chronic hyperinsulinemia.
-A big rise in insulin once in a while when is not the same thing as elevated insulin all day, every day, from a constant onslaught of carbohydrate from the time you wake up until the time you go to sleep.
+A big rise in insulin once in a while when you fall face-first into a pint of ice cream or a bag of cookies is not the same thing as elevated insulin all day, every day, from a constant onslaught of carbohydrate from the time you wake up until the time you go to sleep.

 Also, the phrase chronic hyperinsulinemia hints at its own solution.
 You have too much insulin in your blood, too often?
 BRING INSULIN LEVELS DOWN.
 “Insulin resistance,” on the other hand, is like, what?
 What does that even mean, and what do we do about it?
 How do we restore sensitivity to insulin?
 Maybe we should give more insulin in order to overcome this “resistance.”
 So you can see this is not helpful.

-If you know you have chronically high insulin, though, and that , the answer becomes obvious: take steps—and there are many different ones that are effective—to lower insulin.
+If you know you have chronically high insulin, though, and that this is driving most of the health problems you’re dealing with, the answer becomes obvious: take steps—and there are many different ones that are effective—to lower insulin.